-We're really grateful for the support from Sport New Zealand and I'd also like to acknowledge the tireless work of Dean Stanley who has been instrumental in seeing this idea come to fruition and thank those yachting and boating clubs who will be working with us.
+We're really grateful for the support from Sport New Zealand and I'd also like to acknowledge the tireless work of Dean sport, in every role, has the right Stanley who has been instrumental in to participate in an environment seeing this idea come to fruition and thank those yachting and boating clubs who will be working with us.
 Term 4 will be the first time all three components of RŪNĀ will be taught in the classroom and we're excited to see where this goes.
 We already know we are reaching a far more diverse cultural slice of New Zealand in the short time RŪNĀ has been in operation than we did in more than 15 years of the Volvo Sailing Have a Go! programme.
 We see how New Zealand's population is changing and we ignore that at our peril.
-It's going to take time and help from a number of sources, including clubs and the wider community, but the level of interest and engagement in $\ensuremath{R\bar{U}N\bar{A}}$ has far exceeded our expectations.
+It's going to take time and help from a number of sources, including clubs and the wider community, but the website, "every person in play, active recreation and that is fun, safe and healthy, respect, dignity and fairness".